-10)In 2015 the RDG produced its Vision for Stations, which set out nine principles for the design and development of Britain's future stations, one of which is to reflect local needs and opportunities.
-Stations are there to allow customers to get on and off trains, the key function needed by the rail industry, but equally they can create thriving spaces for local communities with retail, leisure and other amenities.
-The specification and delivery process presents the opportunity.
+10) In 2015 the RDG produced its Vision for Stations, which set out nine principles for the design and development of Britain's railway stations.
+Principle four of the visions is that stations should reflect local reflect local needs and opportunities.
+Stations are there to allow customers to get on and off trains - the key function needed by the rail industry - but equally they can create thriving spaces for local communities with retail, leisure and other amenities.
+We urge Transport for Wales to use the opportunity of the franchise and the Metro to embed these principles in the procurement process.